You are here

 Most claims are received from members of the Defence Force who have served as part of an Australian contingent or as Australian members of a smaller Peacekeeping Force.
 However, membership of a Peacekeeping Force for the purpose of the VEA is not restricted to members of the Defence Force, but includes Australian police personnel attached to Peacekeeping Forces.

-Members of Territory, State and Federal police services have served with the Peacekeeping Force in Cyprus since 1964.
-Since then members of the Australian Federal Police, which has included members of State and Territory police services, have served with the UN in Cambodia, Haiti and Mozambique.
+Members of Territory, State and Australian Federal Police services have served with the Peacekeeping Force in Cyprus since 1964.
+Since then, Police members have served with Peacekeeping forces in a variety of locations, including Cambodia, Haiti and Mozambique.
 Such persons are members of a Peacekeeping Force and eligible under the VEA for compensation.